ceford/cefjdemos-data-jdm-user/articles/nl/seo/using-keywords.md

 Banner display when a User is viewing a dog-related Article and your cat Banner display for a cat-related Article.
 To do this, you would:

 1.  -

 Add the keywords "dog" and "cat" to the appropriate Articles.

 1.  -

-Add the Tags "dog" and "cat" to the appropriate Banners in [Banners:
+Add the Tags "dog" and "cat" to the appropriate Banners in  Banners:
-Edit](https://docs.joomla.org/Help4.x:Banners:_Edit/nl "Special:MyLanguage/Help4.x:Banners: Edit/nl").
+Edit.

 1.  -

 Set the Banner module Parameter 'Search By Tags' to "Yes" in [Site
 Modules:
 Banners](https://docs.joomla.org/Help4.x:Site_Modules:_Banners/nl "Special:MyLanguage/Help4.x:Site Modules: Banners/nl").

 1.

-For articles only, in combination with the ['Articles - Related' module](https://docs.joomla.org/Help4.x:Site_Modules:_Articles_-_Related/nl "Special:MyLanguage/Help4.x:Site Modules: Articles - Related/nl"),
-to display Articles that share at least one keyword in common.
+For articles only, in combination with the  'Articles - Related' module, to display Articles that share at least one keyword in common.
 For example, if the current Article displayed has the keywords "cats, dogs, monkeys", any other Articles with at least one of these keywords will